 - Spread of infection to other tissues and body systems

-Antibiotic resistance is becoming more common in nursing homes, which makes prevention an even more important aspect of infection management.
-In severe cases, such as when a sepsis infection progresses to the point it becomes septic shock, death can result.
+Antibiotic resistance is becoming more common in nursing homes, which makes infection prevention even more important.
+In severe cases, such as when sepsis progresses to the point of septic shock, the patient can even die.

 What Causes Infections in Nursing Homes?

-Elderly residents typically have ongoing medical conditions and possess weakened immune systems, which means there is a high risk for infection in nursing homes.
+Elderly residents typically have ongoing medical conditions and weaker immune systems than younger people.
+That means there is a high risk for infection in nursing homes.
 Some of the most common types of infections in nursing home residents are:

 - Urinary tract infections